mandober/rust-debrief/types/numbers/2-integers.md

 # Signedness and bit-width
-Integers can be divided by signedness into signed and unsigned, and by bit-width into: 8, 16, 32, 64 and 128 bit-width.
-(128-wide subtype is still experimental as of Nov-2017)

-The signedness of each type is the letter in their type signature (i or u) The bit-width of each type is the number in their type signature (8,16,32,64,128).

 These types can represent 2 to the power of signum *different values* `2^s`, where s is the bit-width stated in signum (8, 16, 32, 64, 128) i.e.